Onehunga High School: OHS Sports

 Onehunga High School offers a wide range of sports and has had success during its school history.
 Their Premier Boys Basketball team and 1st XV Boys Rugby Team are currently competing in Auckland's Premier Grades Respectively.
 They have collected many Auckland Titles through their sports teams and have also won National honors in Softball (2002) and most recently have become the 2012 1st XV Co-ed national champions stating their place as the best Co-Ed rugby school in NZ.

 Robotics

-Onehunga High School recently adopted Vex robotics as an extracurricular programme, enabling students to spend lunchtimes and weekends designing, building and programming their own robots.
-The school's teams have been extremely successful, winning 7 out of 9 competitions up until the New Zealand National competition.
-At the New Zealand Nationals, the senior team won the team Excellence Award, enabling the team to fly to Dallas, Texas and compete in the Vex Robotics World Championships.
+Onehunga High School has adopted Vex robotics as an extracurricular programme, enabling students to spend lunchtimes and weekends designing, building and programming their own robots.
+The school's teams have been extremely successful.

-2012 Has seen Onehunga High School become world champions at the Vex Robotics Championships.
-The championship held this year in Los Angeles – involved more than 10,000 intermediate, high school and university students, teachers and mentors from 20 countries who competed and won at regional and national contests to qualify for the world championships.
-Onehunga as well as winning overall also took the top prize as Engineering Division Champions.
+2012 has seen Onehunga High School become world champions at the Vex Robotics Championships.
+The championship, in 2012, was held in Los Angeles – involving more than 10,000 intermediate, high school and university students, teachers and mentors from 20 countries who competed and won at regional and national contests to qualify for the world championships.
+Onehunga, as well as winning overall, also took the top prize as Engineering Division Champions.